How To Shutdown Linux

 Command Line:

-Kali, being a Debian-based distro, follows the same shutdown processes.
+Kali is a Debian-based distro, has the same shutdown process.

 Raspberry Pi OS